IBM-Cloud/docs/services/IoT/devices/libraries/mbedcpp.md

 **Note:** You don't have to install or set up anything to get running with mBed.

-For information on how to connect an ARM mBed NXP LPC 1768 microcontroller to the {{site.data.keyword.iot_short_notm}}, see the [mBed C++ Client Library for IBM Watson IoT Platform](https://developer.ibm.com/recipes/tutorials/mbed-c-client-library-for-ibm-iot-foundation/) recipe.
+For information on how to connect an ARM mBed NXP LPC 1768 microcontroller to the {{site.data.keyword.iot_short_notm}}, see the [mBed C++ client library for IBM Watson IoT Platform](https://developer.ibm.com/recipes/tutorials/mbed-c-client-library-for-ibm-iot-foundation/) recipe.

 ## Constructor
 {: #constructor}